Ski holidays in South Tyrol

 For tobogganers, there are both family-friendly and fast routes in almost all parts of the region, with runs that are illuminated at night as well as those that are easily accessible by cable car.
 The longest toboggan runs in South Tyrol can be found in the skiing areas Rosskopf, Plose and Speikboden.

-Far away from slopes & trails
+Beyond the slopes & trails

 Of course, the snow-covered mountains are also popular with ski tourers and snowshoe hikers.
 The Dolomites and the surroundings of Mt.
 Ortler in particular offer an immense range of tours and impressive mountain sceneries.